 Fei – pictured above.
 Member of k-pop girl group miss A, who have four members, three of whom are not Suzy.

 Gain – pictured above.
 Singer in k-pop group Brown Eyed Girls and undisputed master of the classy-sexy concept.
-Gain has been classy-sexy in more k-pop videos than any other idol.
+Gain has enacted classy-sexy scenarios in more k-pop videos than any other k-pop idol.

 Golden Age Of K-pop – the years 2008-2011, considered by Kpopalypse to be k-pop’s first major pop music songwriting quality peak.
 A second Golden Age has not yet commenced and given current trends seems unlikely in the very near future, however not impossible!

 Got Prettier – received plastic surgery.
 This is a reference to YG Entertainment’s laughable press release that responded to rumours about Minzy from 2NE1’s plain-as-day nose surgery.
-The press release claimed that she just “became prettier, there’s nothing more to it than that” and one of the fake netizen comments also mentioned that she “got prettier“.
+The press release claimed that she just “became prettier, there’s nothing more to it than that”.
 YG later admitted that they lied about it and that she did in fact receive plastic surgery.
 Not that anyone with a life cares, and hey if there are spare parts from Bom‘s face lying around it’d be a waste not to use them somewhere.
 Also see “turned twenty“.

 Hanbok – traditional Korean dress.
-Most of the k-pop girls in this list are wearing hanbok or modern hanbok variations, and hanbok pictures also feature in the article index as well as a few other posts, mainly just for colour-adding purposes.
+Most of the k-pop girls in this list are wearing hanbok or modern hanbok variations.

 Health Improvement – a possible side-effect of looking at a lot of healthy porn for men.